Infrastructure as a Service

 Summary

-IaaS means the provision of virtualized computer resources via the Internet.
+IaaS is the provision of virtualized computing resources over the Internet.
 This covers networking, storage, and server components.
 It enables companies to pay for IT infrastructure on an as-needed basis.

-What You Oversee; Uses Runtime of Data Middleware System of Operation (OS)
+What You Oversee: Uses the Runtime of the Data Middleware System of Operation (OS)

 What is Managed by the Provider: The use of virtualization Servers Networking for Storage